Deepanshusahu712/HR-ANALYSIS-DASHBOARD/README.md

 Average Age (37): This shows the average age of all employees, which can be compared to the average age of those who have left.
 Average Salary (6.5K): This appears to show the average salary for a specific group (likely based on age or another filter applied in the interactive dashboard).

-(iv) Potential Business Impact/Business Problem:
+(iv) Potential Business Impact/Business Porblems :
 Reduce Recruitment and Training Costs: Lowering attrition directly reduces the expenses associated with replacing departing employees.
 Improve Employee Morale and Productivity: Higher retention can lead to a more stable and experienced workforce, boosting overall morale and productivity.
 Enhance Employer Branding: A reputation for retaining employees can attract better talent in the future.
 Make Data-Driven HR Decisions: The dashboard provides a factual basis for developing and evaluating HR policies